danieljacobsen-ai/supplier-email-assistant/README.md

 To run this site locally:

-1. Make sure you have Jekyll installed: `gem install jekyll bundler`
-2. Clone this repository
+1. Clone this repository
-3. Run `bundle install`
-4. Start the local server: `bundle exec jekyll serve`
-5. Visit `http://localhost:4000` in your browser
+2. Visit `http://localhost:4000` in your browser
+NOTE: THIS LIST MAY BE INCOMPLETE!

 ## Deployment